icce2k/icce2k.github.io/essays/soft-eng.md

 ---
 layout: essay
 type: essay
-title: Software Engineering: The Future of Computer Science
+title: "Software Engineering: The Future of Computer Science"
 # All dates must be YYYY-MM-DD format!
 date: 2021-01-21
 labels: